- KAK Industry 9mm NATO Melonite Barrels

 Traditional duplex crosshairs are thin in the center and thicker towards the edges.
 Mil-dot reticles utilize methods of target range estimation and bullet drop compensation adopted by the US military about 40 years ago.
 Long range precision scopes often feature grid reticles, an expansion of the mil-dot concept with standardized holdover points to help the shooter account for wind as well as bullet drop at any target distance.
 Bullet drop compensation reticles are pre-calibrated to match certain calibers fired at certain velocities, giving simplified aiming cues that approximate the bullet’s impact at increasing distances.
 Primary Arms champions the Advanced Combined Sighting System, a state-of-the-art reticle concept combining range estimation, moving target leads, bullet drop compensation, and wind holds into the scope’s sight picture.

-Reticle illumination uses a battery-powered LED emitter or fiber optic tube to shine light on the etched reticle, which has been treated with a reflective coating.
+Reticle illumination uses a battery-powered LED emitter or fiber-optic tube to shine a light on the etched reticle, which has been treated with a reflective coating.
 The light scatters back towards the shooter’s eye, changing the color and brightness of the reticle.
 Reticle illumination helps create a stronger contrast between the reticle and the target for improved speed and accuracy, especially in low light conditions like dawn or dusk.
 Red and green are the most popular reticle illumination colors.
 In partially illuminated reticles, only a specific section of reticle has been treated to reflect light, usually to give the user a simplified, faster sight picture when shooting in challenging lighting conditions.

 MOA and MRAD refer to mathematical angular units of measure.
 The Minute Of Angle (MOA) system is traditional in the United States, with 1 MOA covering a circle measuring 1.047 inches at 100 yards.
 The Miliradian (MRAD or MIL) system is easy to work with for shooters familiar with the metric system, with 1 MIL covering 10 centimeters at 100 meters.
-Regardless of which system you choose, for long range precision shooting applications it is important for the calibration of windage and elevation adjustments to match the mathematic system used in the reticle.
+Regardless of which system you choose, for long-range precision shooting applications it is important for the calibration of windage and elevation adjustments to match the mathematic system used in the reticle.
 Scopes with MOA reticles often feature 0.5 or 0.25 MOA-per-click adjustments, while scopes with MIL reticles often feature 0.1 MIL-per-click adjustments.
 For lower magnification scopes featuring BDC reticles and other “set it and forget it” designs where turret clicks aren’t cross-referenced with the reticle to compensate for bullet drop at various ranges, it is less important for the “turret math” to match the “reticle math.”

 You can get a much better understanding of MOA and MRAD in our sight-in article, How to Zero Like a Hero.